 Table of Contents

 Atherosclerotic cardiovascular disease (ASCVD) is the leading cause of death worldwide.
-Within the USA and EU, atherosclerosis involving the coronary, cerebral, and peripheral arteries accounts for the most morbidity and mortality (approximately 50% of all deaths) than any other disease, with many deaths occurring under 65 years of age.
+Within the USA and EU, atherosclerosis involving the coronary, cerebral, and peripheral arteries accounts for more morbidity and mortality than any other disease (approximately 50% of all deaths), with many deaths occurring under age 65.[2,3]

-Atherosclerosis is a chronic inflammatory disorder that takes place in the walls of blood vessels.
-In the process of inflammation, oxidized LDL-cholesterol is involved.
-Lipids, calcium, and other cellular debris are stored mostly in the intima of large and medium-sized arteries, thereby causing the inflammatory process to cause vessel wall thickening and plaque formation.
+Atherosclerosis is a chronic inflammatory disorder that occurs in the walls of blood vessels.
+Oxidized low-density lipoprotein (LDL) cholesterol is involved in the inflammatory process.
+Lipids, calcium, and other cellular debris are stored in the intima of large and medium-sized arteries, thereby causing the inflammatory process to cause vessel wall thickening and plaque formation.

-Hyperlipidemia, especially hypercholesterolemia, is a major risk factor for atherosclerosis.
-LDL cholesterol (“bad cholesterol”) is the major culprit.
-It is the lipid-cholesterol-protein complex that delivers cholesterol to peripheral tissues, while high-density lipoprotein (HDL) is the type that mobilizes cholesterol from the periphery (even from atheromas) and transports it to the liver for catabolism and biliary excretion.
-HDL (“good cholesterol”) correlates with reduced risk when it is high; low levels correlate with higher risk.
-Hypercholesterolemia can be caused by abetalipoproteinemia, lipoprotein lipase, and apolipoprotein C-II deficiency, or familial dysbetalipoproteinemia.
+Hyperlipidemia, especially hypercholesterolemia, is a significant risk factor for atherosclerosis.
+LDL cholesterol (“bad cholesterol”) is the primary culprit in the clogging of arteries.
+The lipid-cholesterol-protein complex delivers cholesterol to peripheral tissues; at the same time, high-density lipoprotein (HDL) mobilizes cholesterol from the periphery (even from atheromas) and transports it to the liver for catabolism and biliary excretion.
+High HDL (“good cholesterol”) levels are associated with reduced risk of atherosclerosis; low levels correlate with higher risk.
+Hypercholesterolemia can be caused by abetalipoproteinemia, lipoprotein lipase, apolipoprotein C-II deficiencies, and familial dysbetalipoproteinemia.

 The risk factors associated with the development of atherosclerosis are divided into modifiable and nonmodifiable risk factors.
-Non-modifiable risk factors are male gender, age, genetic abnormalities, and family history.
-The modifiable risk factors include hypertension, hyperlipidemia, cigarette smoking, diabetes, and inflammation.
-The modifiable factors can be subdivided into first and second order risk factors.
+Nonmodifiable risk factors are male sex, age, genetic abnormalities, and family history.
+The modifiable risk factors include hypertension, hyperlipidemia, cigarette smoking, and diabetes.
+The modifiable factors can be subdivided into first and second-order risk factors.